bytesagar/C_Programs/README.md

     <li>C program to read the value of an integer m and display the value of n is 1 when m is larger than 0, 0 when m is 0 and -1 when m is less than 0.</li>
    <li>C program to accept the height of a person in centimeter and categorize the person according to their height. </li>
   <li>C program to find the largest of three numbers.</li>
+  <li>C program to accept a coordinate point in a XY coordinate system and determine in which quadrant the coordinate point lies.</li>

   </ul>